 Kingly Court – this cool three-storey courtyard complex off Carnaby Street hosts around 20 restaurants including Dishoom, Paradiso and Cahoots (an underground tube carriage bar harking back to the blitz spirit of England in the 1940s).

-Bar Italia – a veritable Soho institution, Bar Italia’s been serving up great Italian coffee day and night since 1946.
+Bar Italia – a veritable Soho institution, Bar Italia’s been serving up great Italian coffee and pastries day and night since 1946.
 It’s the place to grab some pizza or pasta, watch footy and soak up the vibes.

-A Soho Speakeasy – ssshh, there’s something a bit secretive about a Soho speakeasy.
+Disrepute speakeasy – ssshh, there’s something a bit secretive about a Soho speakeasy.
 Cocktail bar, Disrepute fits that bill perfectly.
 The Profumo Affair was conducted in this after-dark speakeasy.
 Now, it’s a fun night out where the cocktails flow.

 Chinatown – the bold and bright Chinese lanterns let you know that you’ve hit Chinatown.
 You’ll find authentic Chinese food, traditional medicines and therapies like reflexology here.
 It’s the hub of the Chinese community in London, with great restaurants and take-aways.